ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 50

-        - The searching bar: Allows to look for a specific quiz by tipping its name or part of it.
+        - The searching bar: Allows to look for a specific quiz by typing its name or part of it.

-        - The list of quizzes: Whit their ID, title, course and and indicator if they are exam questions.
+        - The list of quizzes: Whit their ID, title, course and indicator if they are exam questions.

-        - By clicking the Import Button |ImportButton| opens the quiz editor with the existing questions.
-Here is possible to edit all parameter such as in the **Create new quiz exercise**.
+        - Clicking the Import button |ImportButton| opens the quiz editor with the existing questions.
+Here it is possible to edit all parameters such as in **Create new quiz exercise**.

 Export a Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^